confluentinc/cp-demo/docs/index.rst

 The security in place between |sr| and the end clients, e.g. ``appSA``, is as follows:

 - Encryption: TLS, e.g. client has ``schema.registry.ssl.truststore.*`` configurations
-- Authentication: bearer token authentication from HTTP basic auth headers, e.g. client has ``schema.registry.basic.auth.user.info`` and ``basic.auth.credentials.source`` configurations
+- Authentication: bearer token authentication from HTTP basic auth headers, e.g. client has ``basic.auth.user.info`` and ``basic.auth.credentials.source`` configurations
 - Authorization: |sr| uses the bearer token with RBAC to authorize the client